-Spiti is a remote Himalayan valley in the north-eastern part of Himachal Pradesh.
-Spiti means ‘The middle Land’, owing to its location between Tibet and India.
-The place is situated at a very high altitude, and is popular for its scenic beauty.
+Spiti is a remote Himalayan valley in the northeastern part of Himachal Pradesh.
+Spiti means “the middle land”, owing to its location between Tibet and India.
+The place is situated at a very high altitude and is popular for its scenic beauty.
 The region of Spiti is famous for its Buddhist culture and monasteries.
 Spiti and its surrounding areas are considered to be one of the least populated regions in India.
 Bhoti is the regional language of Spiti.

 The most interesting part of staying in these homestays is that travellers get to take part in the daily lives of the hosts.

 The Kye Monastery is a prominent tourist attraction of Spiti.
 It is the oldest monastery present in India.
 Adventures like Mountain Biking and Yak Safari are popular attractions of the region.
-Owing to the natural beauty of the place, a few Bollywood movies have been shot in the region namely Paap and Milarepaa.
+Owing to the natural beauty of the place, a few Bollywood movies have been shot in the region namely Paap and Milarepa.
 The two most important towns in the region are Kaza and Keylong.
-Some of the rare species of flora and fauna are found in the region, which adds up to the significance of the place.
-Wheat, barley, peas are some of the crops grown in the region.
+Some of the rare species of flora and fauna are found in the region, which add up to the significance of the place.
+Wheat, barley and peas are some of the crops grown in the region.

 It must be noted that both these passes remain closed from November to June, owing to heavy snowfall.
-Kinnaur is the best suited route for reaching Spiti, which is located at a distance of 412 km.
+Kinnaur is the best-suited route for reaching Spiti, which is located at a distance of 412 km.

 The weather of Spiti remains pleasant throughout the year except during winters.
 The summer season extends between the months of May and October.
 Summers are best for visiting this place as the temperature of the place doesn’t go beyond 15° C. Spiti lies in the rain shadow area, therefore, does not receive much rainfall.
-During winters, this place receives heavy snowfall, and the temperatures drop below zero degree.
+During winters, this place receives heavy snowfall and the temperatures drop below zero degree.